mohit1229/mohit1229/README.md

 # 💫 About Me:

-🔭 I’m currently working on the revamp of my college website<br>🌱 I’m currently learning Next JS and PostgreSQL
+🔭 I’m I'm a computer science student currently working on the revamp of my college website<br>🌱 I’m currently learning Next JS and PostgreSQL

 ## 🌐 Socials: